humbertopoliti/XS/docs/events/sprint-review.md

 The Sprint Review is designed to be the central meeting for exchanging information with stakeholders.
 It is meant to create transparency, gather feedback, and foster collaboration.
 If the Sprint Review is conducted effectively, it should be the primary (if not the only) meeting necessary for this purpose.
 Other meetings with stakeholders should be limited and only arranged if absolutely necessary, in order to respect the time and focus of the Scrum Team.

+Holding this single meeting at the same time every Sprint brings several benefits:

+1. **Predictability:** Stakeholders can plan their schedules around the regular meeting time, increasing the likelihood of their consistent participation.
+2. **Efficiency:** By consolidating discussions and decision-making into one meeting, the team can reduce time spent on meeting preparation, context-switching, and disruptions to their workflow.
+3. **Transparency and Trust:** Regular, scheduled reviews demonstrate the team's commitment to transparency and can help build trust with stakeholders.
+4. **Continuity and Momentum:** A consistent meeting rhythm can help maintain momentum and foster a sense of progress and continuity for the team and stakeholders.

 ## 🚩 Red Flag